 Radical Designs – Websites and custom software.

-Rhizome Urban Garden Cooperative – Installs and maintains organic permaculture-based gardens and landscapes.
+Rhizome Urban Gardens – Installs and maintains organic permaculture-based gardens and landscapes.

 San Francisco Mime Troupe – Creating and producing socially relevant theater of the highest professional quality and performing it before the widest possible audience.

 Suigetsukan Martial Arts School – Collectively run martial arts school specializing in Jujitsu, Aikido and Japanese swordsmanship.